 WHERE: Cleveland Public Library, Literature Department, Main Building, 2nd Floor.
 Cleveland Public Library is located at 325 Superior Avenue.
 For more information, call the Literature Department at 216-623-2881.

 Click here to print/view the flyer for this series.
-Click "Read More" to see the schedule, and link to Cleveland Public Library's online public catalog to reserve titles featured in this series.
+Click "Read More" to see the schedule, and link to Cleveland Public Library's online public access catalog to reserve titles featured in this series.

+About the Speaker.
 Valentino Zullo holds a Master of Arts in English and Women’s Studies from Bowling Green State University where he studied Comics as Literature.
 He is currently a student at the Jack, Joseph and Morton Mandel School of Applied Social Sciences at Case Western Reserve University.
 He is also an early admissions student for psychoanalytic training at the Cleveland Psychoanalytic Center.
 Valentino believes in Literature, Social Justice and the Superhero Way!

 Read More »